FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 # Enter the BcosBuilder directory
 cd ~/fisco/BcosBuilder

-# Note: It is necessary to ensure that the docker service is started.
+# Note: It is necessary to ensure that the docker service is started
 # Linux system: Enter the path to the docker configuration file(macOS system can skip this step)
 cd docker/bridge/linux/framework
 # macOS system: Go to docker profile path(Linux system can skip this step)